johnodonnell123/johnodonnell123.github.io/pages/page_EDA.md

 <img src="/images/EDA/Simple Oil Plot.PNG?raw=true" width="75%" height="75%">

 ## Oil Rate vs Cum Plot
 This is a common display used for estimating the ultimate recovery for a well.
-One method is to extrapolate a stright line out from each trend to an economic abandonment rate.
+One method is to extrapolate a straight line out from each trend to some operator specific economic abandonment rate.
+I chose an arbitrary value for this display, the intersection of the trend line with the black line represents our ultimate recovery.
 ```python
 df9 = df_header.sample(3)
 df_prod = df_production.copy()